Timothy Insoll: Academic partnerships and public engagement

 Insoll has developed partnerships with various institutions in Africa, the Middle East and India, notably the Institut des Science Humaines (Mali), the University of Ghana and Ghana Museums and Monuments Board, MS University, Vadodara (India), the Authority for Research and Cultural Heritage and Addis Ababa University, Ethiopia, and the Bahrain Authority for Culture and Antiquities.
-During the course of these partnerships he has worked closely and co-published with notable scholars including Dr Salman Almahari (Bahrain), Prof. Alemseged Beldados (Ethiopia), Prof. Kuldeep Bhan (India), and Prof. Benjamin Kankpeyeng (Ghana).

-In 2021 he curated a community museum at the site of Harlaa in eastern Ethiopia that was installed in 2022, and co-curated the first permanent display on Islamic archaeology in the National Museum of Ethiopia in Addis Ababa, as well as an exhibition, The Benefits of Empire?
+In 2021 he curated a community museum at the site of Harlaa in eastern Ethiopia, and co-curated the first permanent display on Islamic archaeology in the National Museum of Ethiopia in Addis Ababa, as well as an exhibition, The Benefits of Empire?
 98 Euro-Colonial Images of Africa (2021–2022) in the Street Gallery, Exeter.
-In 2018 he curated, Remembering the Dead in Bahraini Shia Cemeteries (2018) also in the Street Gallery, and co-curated with Prof. Benjamin Kankpeyeng, Dr Samuel Nkumbaan, and Mr Malik Saako Mahmoud, Fragmentary Ancestors.
-Figurines and Archaeology from Koma Land, at the Manchester Museum (2013–2014).
-He also co-curated the sub-Saharan Africa section, with Dr Venetia Porter, of, Hajj.
-Journey to the Heart of Islam (British Museum, 2012), for which he collected Hajj artefacts in Mali.
+In 2018 he curated, Remembering the Dead in Bahraini Shia Cemeteries (2018) also in the Street Gallery, and co-curated with Prof. Benjamin Kankpeyeng, Dr Samuel Nkumbaan, and Mr Malik Saako Mahmoud, Fragmentary Ancestors: Figurines and Archaeology from Koma Land, at the Manchester Museum (2013–2014).
+He also co-curated the sub-Saharan Africa section, with Dr Venetia Porter, of Hajj: Journey to the Heart of Islam (British Museum, 2012), for which he collected Hajj artefacts in Mali.
 In 2017 Insoll also curated the permanent exhibition in the visitor centre at the Al-Khamis Mosque, Bahrain.

 In June 2018 Insoll co-organised the conference Representing Africa in British Museums, in the Royal Albert Memorial Museum, Exeter, with Tony Eccles, exploring the themes of cultural representation, the construction of time(lessness), and historical ethnography, and in January 2020 organised the inaugural Indian Ocean World Archaeology (IOW-Arch) conference at the Institute of Arab and Islamic Studies, University of Exeter.
 He also co-organised the second IOW-Arch conference, again in Exeter, in December 2022.
 Insoll has also developed the successful widening participation masterclasses, Pots and Mosques: Explorations in Islamic Archaeology (2018) at the University of Exeter and, The World in Manchester.
 Exploring the Heritage of Islam, Asia and Africa through Objects (2002) at the University of Manchester.

-International venues he has lectured at include: